Dvice1/ECE-445-Battle-Bots-Lab-Notebooks/Notebooks/Aarav/README.md

 - We decided that using the Xbox controller and incorporating BLE would be the right decision.
 The proposed data packet format would be 8-bit left-wheel intensity, 8-bit right-wheel intensity, 8-bit weapon motor intensity, and 8-bit system command that we would use for our kill switch.
 We developed some preliminary code and showed the following printing on the terminal
 ![Alt text for the image](IMG_3448.jpg.png)

+10/21/24:
+- We modeled our bot through CAD and this is what we got:

 ## MEETINGS RECAP AND MORE:
 9/18/24: